Memmo Terms of Service — Beta

 4.1 Your Content

-“Content” means any photos, videos, text, and other materials you upload, create, or share through the Service.
+“Content” means any photos, videos, notes, and other materials you upload, create, or share through the Service.

 You retain all ownership rights in your Content.
 By using the Service, you grant Memmo a limited license to store, process, display, and transmit your Content solely to provide the Service to you and your designated recipients.